KRFOSS/kali-docs/virtualization/install-virtualbox-host/index.md

 We add this to a separate file, so it does not interfere with [Kali Linux's main repository](/docs/general-use/kali-linux-sources-list-repositories/).
 Our CPU architecture is amd64.
 You may need to later the example below if yours is different.

 One thing to bare in mind, [Kali Linux is based on Debian](/docs/policy/kali-linux-relationship-with-debian/), so we need to use [Debian's current stable version](https://www.debian.org/releases/stable/) (even though Kali Linux is a [rolling distribution](/docs/general-use/kali-branches/)).
+At the time of writing, its "buster":

 ```console
 kali@kali:~$ echo "deb [arch=amd64] http://download.virtualbox.org/virtualbox/debian $( lsb_release -cs ) contrib" \